-17. SWAYAM Courses:
+17. SWAYAM /MOOC courses:

-- I. Students can earn academic credit through the SWAYAM portal by completing online courses and transferring those credits to the university SWAYAM courses. - II.
-Any courses offered on SWAYAM portal of two credits are considered to be optional to two credit courses offered in the said syllabus under the heading, Optional B, Optional C and Optional D. - III.
-The candidate has to intimate university through institute head regarding admission to SWAYAM courses in the said academic year only. - IV.
-Candidate has to produce documents of completion of course certified by Head of the Institution to university examination and evaluation authority for credit consideration. - V. The courses notified by the Board of Studies in Management time to time, offered on SWAYAM platform of four credits are considered to be optional to two credits internal courses offered in the said syllabus. - VI.
-The rules and regulations regarding SWAYAM courses extended by university authority time to time are to be applicable.
+- I. Students can earn academic credit through the SWAYAM/MOOCS portal by completing online courses and transferring those credits to the university MOOCs and SWAYAM courses: - II.
+Any courses offered on MOOCs and SWAYAM of two credits are considered to be optional to two credit courses offered in the said syllabus under the heading, Optional B, Optional C and Optional D. - III.
+The candidate has to intimate university through institute head regarding admission to MOOCs and or SWAYAM courses in the said academic year only. - IV.
+Candidate has to produce documents of completion of course certified by Head of the Institution to university examination and evaluation authority for credit consideration. - V. The courses notified by the Board of Studies in Management time to time, offered on MOOCs and SWAYAM of four credits are considered to be optional to two credit internal courses offered in the said syllabus. - VI.
+The rules and regulations regarding SWAYAM and MOOCs courses extended by university authority time to time are to be applicable.